opensearch-project/documentation-website/_analyzers/token-filters/cjk-bigram.md

 # CJK bigram token filter

 The `cjk_bigram` token filter is designed specifically for processing East Asian languages, such as Chinese, Japanese, and Korean (CJK), which typically don't use spaces to separate words.
-A bigram is a sequence of two adjacent elements from a string of tokens, which can be characters or words.
+A bigram is a sequence of two adjacent elements in a string of tokens, which can be characters or words.
 For CJK languages, bigrams help approximate word boundaries and capture significant character pairs that can convey meaning.

 ## Parameters